-1 (i) who are in a foster home, or

-2 (ii) who are persons with a developmental

-3 disability, as defined in the Mental Health and

-Developmental Disabilities Code, or

-- (iii) who are female children who are pregnant, pregnant and parenting or parenting, or - (iv) who are siblings, in facilities that provide separate living quarters for children 18 years of age and older and for children under 18 years of age. - (b) Nothing in this Section shall be construed to authorize the expenditure of public funds for the purpose of performing abortions. - (c) The Department shall establish and maintain tax-supported child welfare services and extend and seek to improve voluntary services throughout the State, to the end that services and care shall be available on an equal basis throughout the State to children requiring such services. - (d) The Director may authorize advance disbursements for any new program initiative to any agency contracting with the Department.
+- (i) who are in a foster home, or - (ii) who are persons with a developmental disability, as defined in the Mental Health and Developmental Disabilities Code, or - (iii) who are female children who are pregnant, pregnant and parenting, or parenting, or - (iv) who are siblings, in facilities that provide separate living quarters for children 18 years of age and older and for children under 18 years of age. - 13 (b) (Blank). - (c) The Department shall establish and maintain tax-supported child welfare services and extend and seek to improve voluntary services throughout the State, to the end that services and care shall be available on an equal basis throughout the State to children requiring such services. - (d) The Director may authorize advance disbursements for any new program initiative to any agency contracting with the Department.
 As a prerequisite for an advance disbursement, the contractor must post a surety bond in the amount of the advance disbursement and have a purchase of service contract approved by the Department.
 The Department may pay up to 2 months operational expenses in advance.
-The amount of the advance disbursement shall be prorated over the life of the contract or the remaining months of the fiscal year, whichever is less, and 1 2 the installment amount shall then be deducted from future bills.
-Advance disbursement authorizations for new initiatives 3 shall not be made to any agency after that agency has operated 5 during 2 consecutive fiscal years.
-The requirements of this Section concerning advance disbursements shall not apply with 6 respect to the following: payments to local public agencies for 7 child day care services as authorized by Section 5a of this 8 9 Act; and youth service programs receiving grant funds under Section 17a-4.
-10
+The amount of the advance disbursement shall be prorated over the life of the contract or the remaining months of the fiscal year, whichever is less, 1 and the installment amount shall then be deducted from future 2 bills.
+Advance disbursement authorizations for new initiatives shall not be made to any agency after that agency has operated during 2 consecutive fiscal years.
+The requirements of this respect to the following: payments to local public agencies for child day care services as authorized by Section 5a of this